Billionaire Profile

 2016

-Stepped Down from Leading Kleiner Perkins
+Stepped down from leading Kleiner Perkins

-Ceded leadership to Ted Schlein.
+Ceded day-to-day leadership to Ted Schlein.

 2022